autistic-symposium/web3-toolkit-rs/README.md

 ### tl; dr

+##### why rust

-* ahead-of-time compiled language (compiling and running are separated steps)
+* ahead-of-time compiled language (compiling and running are separate steps)
 * easy control of low-level assets (such as memory usage)
-* better visibility for concurrency bugs
+* better visibility for concurrency bugs.

+##### features

+* a crate is a compilation unit in Rust (i.e. file.rs is a crate file).
+* paths in `use` statements are relative to the current module, unless they begin with the name of a crate.
 * `println!` is a macro, not a function (strings are checked at compile-time)
 * `::` syntax indicates that the right side is an associated function of the left side (static method)
+* you can always run `cargo check` to validate your code, folder structure, etc.
+* you can alwas run `rustc --explain <error>` to understand errors.

 <br>